Children of Ares: Hippolyta "Lyta" Milton

 Hippolyta "Lyta" Milton is the biological daughter of Ares and Circe, who hid herself under the identity of a mortal named Donna Milton.
 As Wonder Woman's Lasso of Truth could see through any disguise, Circe cast a spell on herself to truly believe she was Donna until an opportune moment presented itself where she could destroy the Amazon.
 As Donna Milton she believed herself to be a lawyer working for a Boston crime boss named Ares Buchanan.
 Unbeknownst to Donna, Ares Buchanan was really the Olympian god Ares in disguise as well.
 The two formed a sexual relationship once she agreed to help Ares defeat Wonder Woman, who was interrupting his illegal business dealings.
 After becoming pregnant Donna informed Ares that she was going to have his child.
 Ares showed Donna that he wasn't interested in fatherhood by shooting Donna in the chest.
 Because of a weapon used shortly thereafter, a mini-black hole was created that seemingly destroyed Ares and caused the building to fall on top of Donna and Wonder Woman.
 They fell through to the sewers below and landed in a huge underwater pool.
 The shock of the shooting and the black hole caused Donna to go into premature labor.
 Wonder Woman helped calm Donna and deliver her baby.

 Ashamed that she previously aided Ares in destroying Wonder Woman after sacrificing her own life to save her, Donna named her newborn daughter after Wonder Woman's mother Hippolyta, or "Lyta".
 Wonder Woman helped to get Donna back on her feet so that she could properly care for Lyta by hiring her to be the company lawyer for a detective agency she and friend Micah Rains newly established.
 This arrangement worked nicely for some time until Wonder Woman was able to discover that Donna was really Circe.
 Once this happened, Lyta's blonde hair and blue eyes changed to resemble more of her mother's features: purple hair and purple/red eyes.
 Reclaiming her true identity and angered that she would allow herself to become a close friend of Wonder Woman, albeit in a different persona, Circe took to attacking Wonder Woman more frequently.
-During each attack Circe had Lyta present to better show her daughter how to better destroy her enemies.
+During each attack, Circe had Lyta present in an attempt to indoctrinate her with hatred and arrogance.
 To this end Circe allied herself with many evil and ruthless villains such as Sebastian Ballesteros, Lex Luthor, Doctor Psycho, and the Silver Swan.